pulumi/docs/pulumi-hugo/themes/default/content/blog/nx-monorepo/index.md

 # for details, and please remove these comments before submitting for review.
 ---

+One of Pulumi's core goals is to provide cloud engineers with access to the very best software engineering tooling available.
+Using traditional programming languages like Node.js, Python, Go, .NET and Java means the latest and greatest software engineering tools from each of these ecosystems is available to bring to bear on managing cloud infrastructure, natively integrated with your existing development environments.

+In the Node.js ecosystem, we've seen an explosion of great tooling over the last couple of years around support for monorepos - larger repositories built out of many smaller projects, and sharing code and dependencies smartly across all the various projects.
+We've seen many of our Pulumi Node.js users adopting these tools and repo structures, including tools like [Yarn Workspaces](https://yarnpkg.com/features/workspaces), [pnpm](https://pnpm.io/), [Turborepo](https://turbo.build/), and especially [Nx](https://nx.dev).

+While it has always been possible to apply these tools to Pulumi Node.js projects in TypeScript or JavaScript just like any other Node.js project, we've recently made [a](https://github.com/pulumi/pulumi/issues/15436) [number](https://github.com/pulumi/pulumi/issues/2661) [of](https://github.com/pulumi/pulumi/issues/7168) [enhancements](https://github.com/pulumi/pulumi/issues/3013) [and](https://github.com/pulumi/pulumi/issues/15455) [fixes](https://github.com/pulumi/examples/issues/1605) to make sure that Pulumi works truly seamlessly with these tools.

-This post shows how to can build a seamless development workflow by integrating Pulumi code level abstractions, such as [Component Resources](https://www.pulumi.com/docs/concepts/resources/components/), with a build system like [Nx](https://nx.dev).
+In this post, we'll show how you can build a seamless development workflow by integrating Pulumi code level abstractions, such as [Component Resources](https://www.pulumi.com/docs/concepts/resources/components/), with a monorepo-based build system like [Nx](https://nx.dev).

+<!--more-->

 Component resources let us create reusable components that manage logical groupings of resources.
 With modern monorepo tooling, and our recent improvements to make Pulumi aware of monorepo setups, we can colocate these reusable components, Pulumi infrastructure programs, and application code all in one monorepo, and have Nx manage the build and deploy-time dependencies for us.

-<!--more-->

 We will walk through an example project that deploys a website built with [Astro](https://astro.build) to AWS S3.
 The complete code can be found at [pulumi/examples/nx-monorepo](https://github.com/pulumi/examples/tree/master/nx-monorepo).